 We accept cash, check, Visa, MasterCard, Discover, American Express and gift certificates.

 We understand that life happens and you may need to cancel your appointment.
-We kindly ask that you cancel within 6 hours of your appointment.
+We kindly ask that you cancel within 6 hours of your appointment to allow another client to take that appointment.
 Our online scheduling program will allow you to cancel online if it is within 6 hours.
 Otherwise, it will require you to call.
 Clients that do not show up for an appointment will be required to pay in advance for future appointments and may be required to pay for the previous session before scheduling another appointment, at the discretion of the therapist.
 If you are late for your appointment, the time may be taken from your appointment without a change in price.
 We can't punish the next client to accommodate tardiness.
+If you do not notify your therapist that you will be late, they may no longer be available when you arrive.

 Massage should NEVER hurt!
 The idea of "no pain, no gain" is completely inaccurate in therapy.
 Pain is your brain's way of alerting you to potential tissue damage.
 Working through pain can cause that tissue damage and make pain worse.
 If you feel ANY pain during your therapy, please tell your therapist.
 You will not hurt our feelings.
 We are here to reduce or eliminate pain, not cause more.